...information from the episodes - family

 Right: Painting above the mantlepiece in Steed’s second flat, showing R.K.J.J.de V. Steed presented by the Bagnell and Wintle Hunt 1892 in The Nutshell.
 But according to the family tree from Requiem Steed's grandpa already died in 1881!

-Perhaps the painting is a hommage to (Daniel) Patrick Macnee’s ancestor, Sir Daniel Macnee (1806-1882), the Scottish portrait painter. his great-grandfather.
+Perhaps the painting is a hommage to (Daniel) Patrick Macnee’s ancestor, Sir Daniel Macnee (1806-1882), the Scottish portrait painter.who was his great-grandfather.

 According to the family tree that Steed made in series 6 episode Requiem, the name of his father would have been William Steed (1849 - 1936) and his mother Mea or Mia (?)
 Steed (1850 - 1940), née Trent, his grandfather's Christian name was Rupert (that's the Christian name of Macnee's son) Steed and grand-uncle's name Graham Steed, his grand grandfather's name would have been James Steed.